 - Detailed variable pay and bonus plan structures as well as additional profit opportunities, such as equity in the company, profit sharing, etc.

 - Payroll costs broken down by department

-- Monthly cost of PPO and HMO plans for employee only coverage, as well as employee +1 and employee plus family coverage.
+- The monthly cost of PPO and HMO plans for employee-only coverage, as well as employee +1 and employee plus family coverage.
 Metrics are shown by position level for each of the segments and company size groupings.

 - Medical office visit copays, generic and brand name prescription copays, deductibles and out of pocket maximums by position level